Pronunciation of 'Cardiothoracic surgery'

 English (United States)

-Cardiothoracic surgery is a medical specialty focusing on surgical procedures involving the heart, lungs, esophagus, and other organs in the chest.
+A medical specialty involving surgical procedures on the heart, lungs, esophagus, and other organs in the chest.